-These Easy Recipes For St.Patrick's Day will help you expand your horizons when it comes to Irish foods that are traditionally cooked for this day.
+These 32 Easy Recipes For St.Patrick's Day will help you expand your horizons regarding Irish foods that are traditionally cooked for this day.

 There are only a few more days until St. Patrick's Day.

-While going out to celebrate is fun and many Americans will embrace the day as an opportunity to become Irish for a day, this year many of you might choose or have to stay home instead and celebrate indoors.
+While going out to celebrate is fun, and many Americans will embrace the day as an opportunity to become Irish for a day, many of you might choose or have to stay home instead.

 If you are like me, you probably think that celebrating at home is a better idea.
 I do not drink much, but I do love to enjoy good food.

-After all, for this occasion and all over the world, people of Irish descend and not only, cook different Irish dishes to mark the day.
+After all, for this occasion and worldwide, people of Irish descent, and not only, cook different Irish dishes to mark the day.

-Think of traditional Irish food and you will probably come up with potatoes, Irish Stew, Dublin Coddle, Bacon & Cabbage (Or Corned Beef & Cabbage, which is not even a traditional Irish dish, but an example of Irish emigrants to the United States making the best of available ingredients).
+Think of traditional Irish food, and you will probably come up with potatoes, Irish Stew, Dublin Coddle, Bacon & Cabbage.

-This collection of easy recipes for St.Patrick's Day brings to the American readers a multitude of Irish recipes that might not be as popular in the US, but they are traditional in Ireland.
+This collection of easy recipes for St.Patrick's Day brings American readers a multitude of Irish recipes that might not be as popular in the US, but they are traditional in Ireland.